 Spatchcocking is my favorite way to cook barbecue chicken.

-By removing the chicken’s backbone you can lay the chicken out flat on the grill which lets you apply the rub more evenly and makes sure it cooks faster.
+By removing the chicken’s backbone, you can lay the chicken out flat on the grill, which lets you apply the rub more evenly and ensures it cooks faster.

 How to spatchcock chicken

 If you haven’t heard the term spatchcock or butterfly before, don’t worry.
 A spatchcock chicken is just a technique where you remove the backbone and flatten out the chicken.

 This method is perfect for the smoker because you increase the surface area that sits on the grill.
 You can also get a more even coat of rub on the chicken.

 You also reduce the time it takes to smoke the whole chicken.
 All major benefits.